-- Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > NAT Forwarding > Port Triggering and click Add.
+Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router.

-3. Click Scan, and select the desired application.
+- 3. Click Scan, and select the desired application.
 The triggering port and protocol, the external port and protocol will be automatically filled with contents.
-Here we take MSN Gaming Zone as an example.

-4. Click Save to save the settings.

-- 1. You can add multiple port triggering rules according to your network need. - 2.
-If the application you need is not listed in the Existing Applications list, please enter the parameters manually.
+Here we take MSN Gaming Zone as an example. - 4.
+Click Save to make the settings effective. - @ Tips: - 1.
+You can add multiple port triggering rules according to your network need. - If the application you need is not listed in the Existing Applications list, please enter the parameters manually.
 You should verify the external ports the application uses first and enter them into External Port field according to the format the page displays.

-13. 5.
+11. 4.
 Make Applications Free from Port Restriction by DMZ